Buying Above Ground Pool Pumps Guide – Swimming Pool Pumps Explained

 As written above, how long to run a swimming pool pump depends on many different variables.

-A “dirtier” pool will need its pump running for a longer time than a pool that is used by few people.
+A “dirtier” pool will need its pump running for a longer time than a pool that is used by a few people.
 A dustier place will require more filtration.
-In the winter you can get away with less running time as algae theoretically have less opportunity to grow (or perhaps no one is using it anyway! – especially for the above ground outdoor pools!).
+In the winter you can get away with less running time as algae theoretically have less opportunity to grow (or perhaps no one is using it anyway! – especially for the above-ground outdoor pools!).

-When you buy a pump, you will be given a recommendation on how long to run the pump for every day.
-Use this as the basis on how long to put your pump in operation daily.
-And then use the advice above on possibly reducing the number of hours specially if you’re concerned about electricity usage.
+When you buy a pump, you will be given a recommendation on how long to run the pump every day.
+Use this as the basis for how long to put your pump in operation daily.
+And then use the advice above on possibly reducing the number of hours especially if you’re concerned about electricity usage.

 There are some things that you can do to lessen the number of hours your pump runs.
 Basically, you need to do some work to help your filtration system do an easier job.
 This requires a more hands-on approach to getting safe clear water.